Rinus VeeKay

-Rinus van Kalmthout (/nl/; born 11 September 2000), known professionally as Rinus VeeKay, is a Dutch racing driver who is set to drive in the IndyCar Series for Juncos Hollinger Racing.
+Rinus van Kalmthout (/nl/; born 11 September 2000), known professionally as Rinus VeeKay, is a Dutch racing driver who competes in the IndyCar Series for Juncos Hollinger Racing.
 He previously drove for Ed Carpenter Racing from 2020 to 2024, and Dale Coyne Racing in 2025.

 Career

 Karting

 Van Kalmthout started karting in 2009.
 The eight-year-old won races in the 4-stroke cadet championship with a DR chassis.
 He finished second in the championship.
 During the 2009–2010 winter season, van Kalmthout won the 4-stroke cadet series.
-The following season the young driver graduated into the Briggs & Stratton World Formula 4-stroke class winning the Dutch and Benelux championships.
-He also focused on the Rotax Max Minimax class winning the Dutch championship in 2012 and Junior championship in 2013.
-Throughout 2014 and 2015 van Kalmthout raced in various Rotax Max racing series.
+The following season, he graduated into the Briggs & Stratton World Formula 4-stroke class, winning the Dutch and Benelux championships.
+He also focused on the Rotax Max Minimax class, winning the Dutch championship in 2012 and Junior championship in 2013.
+Throughout 2014 and 2015, van Kalmthout raced in various Rotax Max racing series.
 He finished second in the Rotax Max Euro Challenge Senior class, behind Australian driver Pierce Lehane.

 Junior open-wheel formulae

 Introduced as Rinus VeeKay, van Kalmthout signed with Pabst Racing to race in the American-based USF2000.
 VeeKay tested the Tatuus USF-17 at Indianapolis Motor Speedway.
-The young Dutch driver ran constant top-ten times for the new driver, new team entry.
-To further prepare for the 2017 season VeeKay raced in the final two rounds of the French V de V Challenge Monoplace.
+He ran constant top-ten times for the new driver, new team entry.
+To further prepare for the 2017 season, VeeKay raced in the final two rounds of the French V de V Challenge Monoplace.
 In an MP Motorsport entered 2013 Tatuus Formula Renault 2.0 car VeeKay scored five podium finishes in six races.
 He also competed in the Indian and Middle East based MRF Challenge for the 2016–17 and 2017–18 Championships.
 In the 2017 U.S. F2000 Championship, VeeKay won six races and finished second in the championship to Oliver Askew.

 After winning the 2018 Pro Mazda Championship with Juncos Racing, VeeKay stepped up to the Indy Lights championship for 2019 again with Juncos Racing.
 He finished second in the championship, again behind Askew.

 IndyCar Series

 Ed Carpenter Racing (2019–2024)

-In July 2019 it was announced that VeeKay would join the IndyCar test at Portland with Ed Carpenter Racing.
+In July 2019, it was announced that VeeKay would join the IndyCar test at Portland with Ed Carpenter Racing.
 On 20 November the team officially signed him as the replacement for Spencer Pigot.